filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 At this point of the protocol, we have a set of valid measurements for each round stored off chain and committed to on chain for verifiability.
 From this we can calculate the Spark RSR values.

-Given a specific timeframe, the top level Spark RSR figure is calculated by taking the number of all successful valid retrievals made in that time frame and dividing it by the number of all “contributing” valid retrieval requests made in that time frame.
+Given a specific time frame, the top level Spark RSR figure is calculated by taking the number of all successful valid retrievals made in that time frame and dividing it by the number of all “contributing” valid retrieval requests made in that time frame.
 When we say “contributing” retrieval requests, we mean all valid successful retrieval requests as well as all the valid retrieval requests that failed due to some issue on the storage provider’s end or with IPNI.
 (See [Retrieval Result Mapping to RSR](#retrieval-result-mapping-to-rsr) for a detailed breakdown of failure cases that are “contributing”.)

 $$
 RSR = {count(successful) \over count(successful) + count(failure)}